Legal acts of the European Union

 Supplementary protection of medicinal products and plant protection products

-Regulation (EC) No 110/2008 of the European Parliament and of the Council of 15 January 2008 on the definition, description, presentation, labelling and the protection of geographical indications of spirit drinks
+Regulation (EU) 2019/787 of the European Parliament and of the Council of 17 April 2019 on the definition, description, presentation, labelling and the protection of geographical indications of spirit drinks